web3/web3.js/docs/web3-eth-contract.rst

 The ``handleRevert`` options property defaults to ``false`` and returns the revert reason string if enabled on :ref:`send <contract-send>` or :ref:`call <contract-call>` of a contract method.

-.. note:: The revert reason string and signature exists as property on the returned error.
+.. note:: The revert reason string and signature are properties on the returned error.

 -------
 Returns